How to Paint Power Swords and Weapons

 It’s a process that I very much enjoy and I hope that this helps you all create vivid, crackling weapons that pop with vibrancy!

-For those looking for a easy-to-learn way to paint power weapons with that buzzing energy field, you’re in for a treat.
-The following the same process I use to paint power swords for many of my models.
-Painting techniques may vary depending on the model, but the core process is always the same.
+For an easy-to-learn way to paint a buzzing energy field, I use this same process on many of my power swords.
+The colors may change with the model, but the core process stays the same.

 Materials Needed